CSV V4.1 IMPORT / EXPORT

 Your Yamaha CL or QL

-Native .CLF binary and CSV name list import and export for Yamaha CL and QL.
+Native .CLF binary and CSV import and export for Yamaha CL and QL.
 CL1, CL3, CL5, QL1, QL5.
-Full Unicode support for channel names in any language.
-More Yamaha consoles coming soon.
+Channel names, colors, icons, verified stereo relationships, and Unicode names use the same launch claim shape as every shipped desk.

 What's Supported